-16 Parent undertaking and controlling party
+17 Parent undertaking and controlling party

-The Company's immediate parent company is Helix Acquisition Limited.
-The Company's ultimate parent company is Betjeman Holdings JvCo Limited.
+The Company's immediate parent undertaking is Helix Acquisition Limited.
+The Company's ultimate parent undertaking is Betjeman Holdings JvCo Limited.

-The smallest group in which the results of this Company are consolidated is Helix Acquisition Limited, a company incorporated in England and Wales.
+The smallest group in which the results of the Company are consolidated is Helix Acquisition Limited, a company incorporated in England and Wales.

-The largest group in which the results of this Company are consolidated is Betjeman Holdings JvCo Limited, a company incorporated in England and Wales.
+The largest group in which the results of the Company are consolidated is Betjeman Holdings JvCo Limited, a company incorporated in England and Wales.